nafur/pydelta/docs/modes.rst

 Top-level binary reduction
 --------------------------
-With ``--mode-top-level-only`` only ``--top-level-binary-reduction`` is enabled.
+With ``--mode-top-level-only`` only :class:`pydelta.mutators_core.TopLevelBinaryReduction` is enabled.
 This mode only considers the top-level node, i.e. the commands, and performs a binary reduction technique that aims to remove multiple commands at once.